gatblau/onix/pilotctl/docker/readme.md

 - An attachable Docker network should already be available (this is done for you by the startup script if it doesn't exist).

-- By default, all databases are *not* exposed outside of the Docker network to your host.
-If you want to access them please see the optional `docker-compose-database.yaml` file
+- By default, persistent databases are *not* exposed outside of the Docker network to your host.
+It is recommended that if you want to access them please see the optional `database.yaml` file (which provides a web based solution within the Docker network instead).

 ### Endpoints